intervene-EU-H2020/prspipe/README.md

 If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository and, if available, its DOI (see above).

-# Quick Start for Collaborators
+# Tutorial for Collaborators

 The full pipeline can roughly be devided into two stages: (1) Download of summary statistics, running PRS methods and predicting on the 1000 Genomes data (public stage), and (2) prediction and evaluation using the scores from step 1, which includes hyper-parameter tuning using cross validation.
 The second step uses private data e.g. from the UK Biobank or your biobank of interest. **We are currently evaluating running the second step in other biobanks**.

-Follow the steps below to make the pipeline work with your data (i.e., the target data) [`workflow/rules/external_biobanks.smk`](https://github.com/intervene-EU-H2020/prspipe/blob/main/workflow/rules/external_biobanks.smk).
+Follow the steps below to make the pipeline work with your data (i.e., the target data).
 For collaborators, we distribute pre-computed scoring files from the different PRS methods, which means most of the pipeline can be skipped.
 However, the rules to run the different PRS methods are available to everyone - feel free to try!

 In the steps below, we will install all the dependencies to run polygenic scoring for your target data.
-We will then harmonize the target genotype data.
+We will then harmonize the target genotype data and perform ancestry scoring.
 Finally, we will run polygenic scoring and score evaluation.
 Evaluation requires the target phenotype data.

-Steps that need internet access are marked with :globe_with_meridians: and steps that require access to sensitive data are marked with :rotating_light:.
+**Steps that need internet access are marked with :globe_with_meridians: and steps that require access to sensitive data are marked with :rotating_light:.**

 ## Preface on Singularity and Docker :takeout_box:

-Genopred, i.e., the repository this pipeline depends on, heavily relies on R and dependency management with conda (i.e., python).
+Genopred, i.e., the repository this pipeline depends on, relies on R and dependency management with conda (i.e., python).
 The pipeline itself is run with [snakemake](https://snakemake.bitbucket.io).
 Snakemake comes with built-in support for Singularity containers.
 In theory, different steps of the pipeline (correspinding to different snakemake *rules*), can be run in different containers.
 However, this pipeline only relies on a single container [available on dockerhub](https://hub.docker.com/r/rmonti/prspipe).
 This container works both with Docker and Singularity.

 ```
 # get the container with docker
 docker pull rmonti/prspipe:0.0.1

 # ... or with singularity
+# this should work without root permissions
 singularity pull docker://rmonti/prspipe:0.0.1
 ```

 ## Preface on Snakemake :snake:

-Snakemake reproducibly manages large workflows.
-Basically, it will handle all the steps to get from a set of input files (typically defined in a *samplesheet* or *config-file*) to a set of outout files.
-The user requests a set of output files, and snakemake will figure out how to produce them given previously defined *rules*.
+ Snakemake will handle all the steps to get from a set of input files (typically defined in a [*samplesheet*](https://github.com/intervene-EU-H2020/prspipe/blob/main/config/studies.tsv) or [*config-file*](https://github.com/intervene-EU-H2020/prspipe/blob/main/config/config.yaml)) to a set of outout files.
+The user requests specific output files, and snakemake will figure out how to produce them given previously defined [*rules*](https://github.com/intervene-EU-H2020/prspipe/blob/main/workflow/rules/).
 Snakemake has been build with HPC clusters in mind, which often rely on schedulers such as [slurm](https://en.wikipedia.org/wiki/Slurm_Workload_Manager).
 Snakemake will work with the scheduler to distribute the computational workload over many different hosts (in parallel, if possible).
 Running snakemake this way typically requires setting up HPC-cluster-specific configuration files (example shown in `slurm/config.yaml`).

 However, snakemake can also be run interactively on a single host (i.e, a single server or virtual machine).
 This will be easier for most users to set up.
 To run the polygenic scoring of your target data, this setup will be sufficient.
-Therefore, these instructions will handle the interactive case.
+Therefore, **these instructions will handle the interactive case**.

+### running snakemake rules

 To run steps of the pipeline, the user can request specific output files on the command-line.
 For example